TIP-Global-Health/eheza-app/README.md

  - `8888` for Drupal
  - `3000` for Elm frontend

+### GitPod first steps
+1. Wait until the Drupal login page shows up
+1. Login with `admin` / `admin` into the Drupal backend.
+1. Choose "Remote Explorer" on the left and open port 3000 too, either in new browser window or in preview.
+1. Use `12345678` as the pairing code (tied to Device nodes at the Drupal side).
+1. Use `1234` as the PIN code (tied to the user accounts at the Drupal side).
+1. Explore the system.

 ## Introduction

 This app is now using Progressive Web App techniques in order to load static